Bucks County Writers Workshop

 There will be other items in the script, but these are the basics.

-Once one sees and understand this basic layout reading a screenplay is relatively easy and fast as there's little or no description of internal motivation.
-But the same good story-telling rules apply to screenwriting just as much to regular fiction.
+Once one sees and understands this basic layout, reading a screenplay is relatively easy and fast as there's little or no description of internal motivation.
+But the same good story-telling rules apply to screenwriting just as much as to regular fiction.